theveganlunchbox.co.uk

 • ½ red onion finely chopped

-• 6 tbsp vegan mayo
+• 6 tablespoon vegan mayo

-• 1 tsp American mustard
+• 1 teaspoon American mustard

 • 1 pinch salt